jayeshmahapatra/TranslateOCRApp/README.md

 # TranslateOCRApp

-TranslateOCRApp is an Android application that allows users to click pictures of swedish and german text and translate them into english.
+TranslateOCRApp is an Android application that allows users to click pictures of Swedish and German text and translate them into english.
 The app leverages [Google ML-Kit](https://developers.google.com/ml-kit) for ML functionalities like OCR, Language identification and Translation.

+## Installing the App

+You can either download the apk from the [releases](link-to-releases) or build the apk yourself using Android Studio.

+## How to Use

+Point the camera at the text you want to translate and capture an image by clicking the capture button.
+After the capture, the app will translate the text and display an image with the translated text.

 ## Workflow